tguild/vehicle_signal_specification/docs-gen/content/rule_set/instances.md

 Often it makes sense to instantiate all child-nodes of a branch.
 But there are cases, when nodes are linked more the general concept of a branch, but not to the single instance.
-This could be the `DoorCount`, which would rather be `Door.Count`, `WheelDiamater`, which is rather linked to an axle rather than the wheel itself or `Brake.FluidLevel` which is not measured for a single break, but rather a system indication.
+This could be the `DoorCount`, which would rather be `Door.Count`, `WheelDiameter`, which is rather linked to an axle rather than the wheel itself or `Brake.FluidLevel` which is not measured for a single break, but rather a system indication.

 To exclude a child-node from the instantiation of the *direct* parent node, set the keyword `instantiate` to `false` (`true` by default).
 Please check the following example for details.

 ## Example